 Any Personal Work-Related Grievance falls outside the scope of this Policy and should be addressed in accordance with the local Grievance Policy and Procedure and/or reported to the local People & Culture Business Partner.
-However, a Personal Work-Related Grievance that also involves misconduct (a 'mixed report') or has significant implications for Cochlear or other individuals beyond the Eligible Protected Person personally should be treated in accordance with this Policy, because it may still qualify for protection.

 Eligible Protected Persons do not have to be sure that Reportable Conduct has occurred in order to make a report (for example, if they only have some information leading to a suspicion, but not all the details) and they will be protected in accordance with this Policy even if the report turns out to be incorrect.
 However, Eligible Protected Persons must not make a report that they know to be false.
 Where it is found that a person has knowingly made a false report, this will be considered a serious matter and may result in disciplinary action.